 Getting Paid in Germany

 Another difficulty one might get is the payment process between a foreign employer or client and you living in Germany.
 Usually, there is no problem when transferring money within the EU/EEA.
 But as soon as you exit the borders – the frustration raises.

 You might keep your foreign banking card in Germany to accept payments, but then withdrawals can get expensive as well.
-The best way is to set up a payment structure by using some online payment tools like PayPal, Stripe, or transfer through Wise.
+The best way is to set up a payment structure by using some online payment tools like Wise, PayPal, or Stripe.

 What Else Do I Need To Consider?